tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 ### Matching Environments

 The biggest caveat I took away from the documentation is that query plans are specific to the amount of data in the database.
-As a result, running an `EXPLAIN` locally with a small dataset may not reveal what the query planner is going to do on your production system.
+As a result, running an `EXPLAIN` locally with a small dataset may not reveal the steps the query planner will take on your production system.

-As an example, with a small enough table, the query planner may prefer a sequential scan over leveraging an index.
-If you are hoping to confirm your newly added index is going to provide performance gains, you _may_ not see that locally.
+An example of how the planner will choose different routes is index utilization.
+With a small enough table, the query planner may prefer a sequential scan over leveraging an index.
+As a result, you may not be able to confirm the usage of a newly added index in your smaller development database.

-From what I can tell, the query plan is impacted by the amount of data and not other factors like the underlying hardware.
+From what I can tell, the query plan is impacted primarily by the amount of data and not other factors like the underlying hardware.
 As a result, you should be able to get a better idea of production-like characteristics if you load your local database with enough data (if feasible).
 However, like many performance tuning tasks, you will ultimately want to validate on production.

 ### Reading and Writing

-Another thing to note is that plans are focused on reading, and do not include information about updates.
+Another thing to note is that plans focus on reading and do not include information about updates.
 In the example below, we run `EXPLAIN` on an `UPDATE` command.

 ```sql
 EXPLAIN